security-force-monitor/research-handbook/source/index.rst

 .. warning::

    This version of the Research Handbook has draft translations for Arabic, Burmese, French, Korean, Portuguese, Spanish, and Ukrainian.
+All of the translations are accessible in the flyout menu.
 These translations are not final, nor complete.
 Funding is being sought to allow for full, professional translations.

 Table of Contents